Updated on: 7 January 2021

-There’s often talk about how it is necessary for employee productivity to improve so as to generate corporate gains.
-But perhaps what we don’t realize is, that a great deal of intrinsic motivation on the part of employees is required for that to happen.
-This brings me to a point about reward systems:
+There is often talk about how it is necessary for employee productivity to improve so as to generate corporate gains.
+But perhaps what we do not realise is that a great deal of intrinsic motivation on the part of employees is required for that to happen.
+This brings us to a point about reward systems:

-“All employees, whether full-time, part-time or contract-based, deserve a workplace environment that recognizes their contributions and is rewarded in an effective and meaningful way.”
+“All employees, whether full-time, part-time or contract-based, deserve a workplace environment that recognises their contributions and is rewarded in an effective and meaningful way.”